SlybootsStudio/iqrpg.guide/guides/gatherer.md

 If not noob, then pick one of these.
 Both are good.

-- res% = exp > res rush > double drop > rarity
+- res% = exp > res rush > double drop > rarity (evelyn)
-- res% > exp = res rush > double drop > rarity
+- res% > exp = res rush > double drop > rarity (ducktorlarsen)

 ## Masteries

 - Gathering equal with [mining OR woodcut OR quarry]
 - Once you find a clan, clanmanship should be on par with gathering.
-Assuming you're not in a dead clan.
+Assuming you are not in a dead clan.
 Consult with your clan regarding donations, rushes, etc.

 ## Trinkets

-Exp > double drop > mastery > rarity
+Base res >>> res boost > exp > double drop > mastery > rarity

 ## Main ways to improve income